 Nonetheless, some brands include methanol or wood alcohol which is unsuitable for topical use or ingestion.
 Exposure to it can lead to blindness, nerve damage, seizures, and death in extreme cases.
 This is why the FDA has recalled multiple brands of hand sanitizer containing it.

 Moreover, the ethanol that hand sanitizers contain isn’t the same kind of ethanol that you can find in alcoholic beverages.
 Alcohol found in beer, wine, and other alcoholic beverages is non-denatured.
 It’s safe to drink (responsibly, of course).

 Hand sanitizers contain denatured alcohol that has other ingredients added to it.
 It’s safe for topical use as long as you aren’t using too much hand sanitizer.
-However, it’s not safe for drinking.
+However, it’s unsafe for drinking.
 That’s why it has an ingredient added to it that makes it taste bitter so that it can discourage anyone from drinking it.

 Despite that, most hand sanitizers have added ingredients that make them smell good.
-They also come in bright bottles.
+Many also come in bright bottles.
 Due to that, they can tempt young children to drink them, causing alcohol intoxication.
 Children are also more likely to touch their eyes and mouth after applying hand sanitizer.

 This can lead to vomiting, conjunctivitis, oral irritation, metabolic acidosis, hypoglycemia, respiratory depression, and in severe cases, coma, and even death.

 Keep in mind that you also shouldn’t use hand sanitizers to disinfect fruit and vegetables.